easybuilders/easybuild-tutorial/docs/2022-isc22/practical_info.md

 You can self-request an invitation to join the EasyBuild Slack via [https://easybuild.io/join-slack](https://easybuild.io/join-slack).

-??? success "Reproducing the tutorial environment at home (after the workshop): (click to show steps)"
+??? note "Reproducing the tutorial environment at home (after the workshop): (click to show steps)"

     !!! note